Column: Truex rout creates chaos in NASCAR’s playoff field

 Logano was upset that Hamlin had squeezed him into the wall during the third stage of the race and the incident led to a cut tire that contributed to the reigning champion’s eighth-place finish.
 Logano won at Martinsville last year to spark his upset championship victory three weeks later.

 Admittedly unsatisfied with Hamlin’s response, Logano smacked Hamlin on the shoulder and turned to walk away.
 Hamlin took exception and chased after Logano, who was aggressively shielded by everyone at Team Penske ranging from his crew chief to his publicist and an overzealous crew member who horse-collared Hamlin to the ground in a brief, chaotic scrum.
-NASCAR is expected to suspend the crew member.
+A day later, NASCAR suspended Dave Nichols Jr., the tire technician who knocked down Hamlin, for this weekend’s race at Texas.

 Martinsville’s half-mile layout makes it a tight little track and the fans were close enough to see all this unfold right in front of them.
 Hamlin, a Virginia native and five-time Martinsville winner, played to the fans when he mocked Logano with an impersonation during his postrace interview shown on the big screen that brought the crowd to its feet.